 Band members are required to attend all rehearsal and performances.
 As a co-curricular course, rehearsals and performances are part of the educational process.
 Absences affect not only the individual who is absent, but also the entire ensemble.
 An absence necessitates repeating educational instruction when the student returns, as well as eliminating the opportunity to develop blend, balance, and precision with the other students in the ensemble.
 Students must be on time for all band functions.
 Learning to be early (on time) now will establish a lifelong habit that is critical to success.

 Excused Absence From a Rehearsal: Except in cases of extreme emergency or illness, band members will not be excused from rehearsals.
-In case of illness, students are expected to contact the band director () as early as possible so that substitutions or replacements can be made.
-Appointments, meetings, work, vacations, babysitting, homework, studying, etc. will not be valid excuses for missing a rehearsal.
+In case of illness, students are expected to contact the band director (email@example.com) as early as possible so that substitutions or replacements can be made.
+Appointments, meetings, work, vacations, babysitting, homework, studying, birthday party, etc. will not be valid excuses for missing a rehearsal.
 A written excuse from the parent or guardian is due within two days of the absence.
 If you anticipate an unavoidable absence from rehearsal, please submit a written request to Mr. Uhrich

 prior to the intended absence.
 All absences affect a studentʹ′s grade because of lost instruction time that cannot be ʺ″made up.ʺ″ Two or more absences may result in that individual being placed on alternate status.